Showing posts with label Accounting. Show all posts

 My first responsibility was to compose the domestic gross profit statement.
 I asked where to find the computer so I could begin setting up the spreadsheet.
 My boss laughed and handed me a columnar pad with thirteen columns and a calculator.

 Each month, I used a 20-pound report for each product and transferred the respective product's gross sales, freight, quantity sold, and cost-related expenses onto my paper.
-I calculated the sales and cost unit by product, added all the information, and produced a gross profit statement.
-During this process, I needed to explain why any sales or cost unit deviated from budget to $.005.
+I calculated the sales and cost units by product, compiled all the information, and generated a gross profit statement.
+During this process, I needed to explain why any sales or cost unit deviated from the budget by $.005.

 I realized I was the computer.
 In this accounting environment, the belief was that computers are good, but people are more intelligent.
 A spreadsheet can't tell you why.
 To know why, you must understand the nature and components of unit cost.